 - To what extent are the characters successful?

-- What writing devices does Murakami use to signal the motif of change or reinvention?
+- What writing devices does Murakami use to signal the motifs of change or reinvention?

 4. Japan’s Lost Decade